Skip to main content

 EQTR Incident Position Description

-The Equipment Time Recorder is responsible for tracking and posting equipment time for wildland fire or all-hazard incidents.
+The Equipment Time Recorder (EQTR) is responsible for tracking and posting equipment time for wildland fire or all-hazard incidents.
 The EQTR is supervised by the Procurement Unit Leader (PROC).
 The EQTR works in the finance functional area.

 Leadership Level 1, Follower (Provide Action)